ankrutik/notes/literature/Reading Like A Writer.md

 	- structure of plots
 	- character creation
 	- detail and dialogue
-- "Putting every word on trial for its life"
+- *"Putting every word on trial for its life"*
 	- change an adjective, cut a phrase, toggle a comma
-- We learn to hear and then read word by word
+- We learn to hear, then read word by word
 	- Books are written in the same manner
 - Finish a book and return to it years later
 	- what did we miss the last time?